ShizukaDonaghue/happy-beans/README.md

 # Happy Beans

 Happy Beans is a full-stack web application built with Django.
-It is a recipe-sharing website, where users can view and share family-friendly recipes.
+It is a recipe-sharing site, where users can view and share family-friendly recipes.
 Registered users have the ability to post recipes, like recipes to save them in their own recipe collections, and post comments to interact with the community.
 The intended audience is anyone who enjoys cooking tasty and nutritious meals for the whole family.

 The application implements user authentication to provide role-based access to its centrally-owned dataset, and user authorisation to allow users to manipulate only their own data records.
 It includes full CRUD functionality for recipes and comments, allowing users to create, read, update and delete their recipes and comments.

-The application also provides a back-end admin dashboard where the admin role has full CRUD functionality for all recipes, comments and users so that they can manage the contents of the website.
+The application also provides a back-end admin dashboard where the admin role has full CRUD functionality for all recipes, comments and users so that they can manage the contents of the site.

 Click here to view [Happy Beans](https://happy-beans.herokuapp.com/) (CTRL + Click to open in a new browser tab).